SharePoint/sp-dev-docs/docs/general-development/use-feature-upgrade-to-apply-new-sharepoint-master-pages-when-upgrading-fro.md

 ```

 Once you're done with the upgrade, you'll want to think about the future and long-term maintenance of your feature.
 Refer to  [Application Lifecycle Management in SharePoint 2010](http://msdn.microsoft.com/en-us/library/office/gg604045%28v=office.14%29.aspx) for guidance on maintaining full-trust code.
-Although this article refers to SharePoint 2010 specifically, it applies equally well to full-trust code in SharePoint 2013.
+Although this article refers to SharePoint 2010 specifically, it applies equally well to full-trust code in SharePoint.
 If you aren't familiar with feature versioning and upgrade actions, refer to the [Models for Solution Lifecycle Management](http://msdn.microsoft.com/en-us/library/office/gg604045%28v=office.14%29.aspx#sectionSection7) section of this article.
 You should also look at [Best Practices for Using Feature Versions](http://msdn.microsoft.com/en-us/library/office/ee535064%28v=office.14%29.aspx).